Business AspectsMarketingVacation Rental Owners

 Is your home in Kansas City near the home of former President Truman?
 Then an appropriate name might be Truman Neighborhood Cottage.
 This naming technique is rather clever and draws attention to the nearby tourist site.

+Vacations are a way to escape from the known and delve into the unfamiliar.
+Capitalize on the fact that your guests will more than likely not have been to the local area and make them feel at home.
 A good way to do this is to work a bit of cultural context into the name of the property.
 This will help tie your property into the local community and help guests feel that bit more integrated and comfortable.

+Depending on exactly what type of vacation rental you have, a theme may well be useful.
+This is particularly the case if you’re targeting families and children.
 A theme is exciting and can provide parents with the ability to appeal to their children.
 A great place to start when deciding a theme is considering the destination.

 A forest escape might seem that little bit more interesting with a ‘magical’ reference in its name.
 If your property is located near a theme-park or adventure ground why not reference this within the name of your property (while avoiding copyright infringement of course).